thanos-io/thanos/docs/components/compact.md

 In Thanos, it works similarly, but on bigger scale and using external labels for grouping as explained in [Compaction section](#compaction).

 In both systems, series with the same labels are merged together.
-Merging samples is **naive**.
+In prometheus, merging samples is **naive**.
 It works by deduplicating samples within exactly the same timestamps.
 Otherwise samples are added in sorted by time order.
+Thanos also support a new penalty based samples merger and it is explained in [Deduplication](#Vertical Compaction Use Cases).

 > **NOTE:** Both Prometheus and Thanos default behaviour is to fail compaction if any overlapping blocks are spotted.
 (For Thanos, within the same external labels).